atsign-foundation/at_pico_w/README.md

 7. Now let's initialize our keys in the Pico W by running `test_3_initializing_keys.py`.
 This decrypts the encryption keys and converts them to their n, e, p, d, q parameters which can be understood by the RSA library.

 8. Re-open your FTP server, You should see a new folder in your `/keys/` directory on your Pico.
+This new folder should be named as your atSign (example `/keys/@alice/`).
 This is the decrypted keys in their n, e, p, d, q parameters.
 This is what the Pico W will use to authenticate into the atSign's server.

+9. Close the FTP server.

-9. Now we can test PKAM authenticating by running `test_4_pkam_authenticate.py`.
+10. Now we can test PKAM authenticating by running `test_4_pkam_authenticate.py`.
 PKAM authenticating is essentially authenticating ourselves to the server so we can run commands like updating, deleting, and seeing values.

 Output should be similar to: